 Picture This!

-Picture how discouraging it is when you have a great plan underway but then you get sick — or your cat gets hurt and that means a trip to the vet — or you get a flat tire — or the dishwasher backs up just as you were planning to get those thank-you notes written, or clean the closets, or create your business plan!
-Life happens.
+You know how discouraging it is when you have a great plan underway — but then you get sick.
+Or your cat gets hurt and requires a trip to the vet.
+Or you get a flat tire.
+Or the dishwasher backs up just as you were planning to get those thank-you notes written — or clean the closets — or create your business plan!

 But here’s the thing —

-- In order to know what to do every day we need a plan, and that starts with having goals.
+- To know what to do every day — you need a plan — and that starts with having goals.

-- To turn goals into reality, we have to list out the necessary tasks.
+- To turn goals into reality, you have to list out the necessary tasks.

-- Here’s the kicker — the reality is this — we will see things get bumped on our schedule.
+But remember this — you will see things get bumped on your schedule.
 And often.

-- Is it that I really wanted a perfect schedule over a practical one?
+- does it reveal that I wanted a perfect schedule over a practical one?”

-- Possibly I just want things to go my way and not anyone else’s?
+- could it be that I want things to go my way and not someone else’s?”

-- Could it be that I want to be more like ______ than who I am right now?
-(You stick in whoever comes to mind that you value or even secretly idolize.)
+- is it because I want to be more like _________ than who I am right now?”
+(Fill in the name of someone you value or even secretly idolize.)

-- Maybe I think life should look one way when God really wants me to evaluate what’s most important in life (and it might not be that perfectly Pinterest bedroom ;)
+- maybe I think life should look one way when God wants me to evaluate what’s most important in my life.”
+(And it might not be that perfect Pinterest bedroom.)

 Go Ahead — Plan Anyway